dataset-ninja/clothing-co-parsing/README.md

 # CCP: Clothing Co-Parsing

-CCP is a dataset for semantic segmentation task.
+CCP is a dataset for semantic segmentation and unsupervised learning tasks.